Advanced Cobber Certification: Complete Hybrid Cob/Straw Bale Home and Masonry Adobe Heater in Romania€2000

 Sample of Your Soil (Optional)

-That being said, the workshop intensity also changes from week 1 to week 6.
-The first two roof weeks break people in with the work of carpentry skills, power tools, hammering, screwing, and adjusting as we get the reciprocal roof rafters up on the bond beam supported by posts set in the foundation.
-People will get very good at measuring and cutting alot of sheathing to fill in the triangles and experts at eyeballing the cuts!
+That being said, the workshop intensity also changes from week 1 to week 5.
+The first foundation week break speople in with the challenging work of moving rocks and fitting them together in a harmonious strong structural system to support the heavy cob wall and roof.
 The floor days are a change of pace with shoveling, moving and pouring endless wheelbarrows of heavy gravel, followed by lighter insulation and then again endless heavy cob mixes made and poured and levelled.
 Very satisfying work and thankfully can be very fun as a group with loud funk music to fuel the fire.
-In the third week, a first for CCG, we are now lifting and moving bales, about 50, into place, and wrapping them with chicken wire for plastering as we

-ll as inserting wooden dowel pins for connecting to the cob wall!
-This should go quickly and cleanly and should be enjoyable to see the walls go up fast!
-The fourth and fifth weeks of cob making and building are similar to the rock foundation week in physical demand but are way more flowing and active in movement and cardiovascular exercise and with good music and good friends (after a month) is a blast, especially when the rhythm slows down and the body can rest as students tap into their creative source and design and sculpt the walls and around niches, shelves, windows, etc. Plastering follows sculpting and is also an enjoyable lightweight physical experience that lends itself to talking and sharing at the wall in a meditative rhythm as the students have bonded and shared deeply through a variety of experiences for a month.
-In the final stretch there is always a boost of energy to wrap up the build by mixing and pouring the second floor coat, the grand finale on the last day.
+In the fourth week the rhythm slows down and the body can rest as students tap into their creative source and design and sculpt the walls and around niches, shelves, windows, etc. Plastering follows sculpting and is also an enjoyable lightweight physical experience that lends itself to talking and sharing at the wall in a meditative rhythm as the students have bonded and shared deeply through a variety of experiences for a month.
+In the final stretch there is always a boost of energy to wrap up the build as we move into carpentry and power tools and lots of hammering to create the strongest and most beautiful roof there is, the reciprocal roof.
+We will complete it with a green covering.
+The Sara Heater will be completes simultaneously and the grand finale is the final floor coat on the last day.